Air Midwest Flight 5481: Aftermath

 The NTSB report included 21 safety recommendations.

 As a result of the weight issues discovered, the FAA planned to investigate and potentially revise estimated weight values, which had not been done since 1936.
 Air Midwest used an average weight of 200 lb (90.7 kg) per passenger after the accident, but the NTSB suggests that airlines use actual weights instead of average.
 About 70% of small air carriers still use average.
 Air Midwest publicly apologized for the incident after the family of one crash victim pressured the airline to do so.
 Air Midwest ceased operations in 2008.
 A memorial for the victims is located outside of Charlotte, North Carolina.
+Effectively, as a result of this incident and a similar accident with a 1900D later that year, US Airways Express retired the 1900D from service.